 From Foreign Policy Research Institute website:

-Albert Keidel is a Senior Associate at the Carnegie Endowment for International Peace.
+Joshua Kurlantzick is special correspondent for the New Republic and a visiting scholar at the Carnegie Endowment for International Peace.